thisisqubika/angus/README.md

 ## What is Angus?

 Angus is a REST-like API framework which fits perfectly with Ruby.
-It is based on rack, so it can we used to complement an existing app or as standalone service to easily develop RESTful APIs.
+It is based on rack, so it can be used to complement an existing app or as standalone service to easily develop RESTful APIs.
 It is a lightweight framework, with special focus on simplicity.
 Angus is an excellent option for creating REST-like APIs

 ## Status

-Angus is production ready but under development, we are working hard to keep bringing new features and fixing any bug that may appear.
+Angus is production-ready but under development, we are working hard to keep bringing new features and fixing any bug that may appear.

 ## Project Page